What Is ACS Referencing?

 • 9 min read

 If you’re editing or proofreading academic writing about chemistry, you may need to know how the ACS referencing system works.
-But you might not have come across this citation style unless you’re a chemist!
-To learn the basics, then, check out our guide below.
+But you might not have come across this citation style before unless you’re a chemist!
+That’s why we’ve put together this guide to take you through the essentials.

 What Is ACS Referencing?

 The “ACS” in “ACS referencing” stands for the American Chemical Society, who developed the system as part of The ACS Style Guide.
-As with any citation system, this aimed to give writers a clear, consistent approach to citing sources in academic work.
+As with any system for references and citations, it aims to give writers a clear, consistent approach to citing sources in academic work.

-You can find the most recent version of this system in The ACS Guide to Scholarly Communication, which is available online with a subscription.
+You can find the most recent version of this system in The ACS Guide to Scholarly Communication, which is available online for a subscription.

 The tricky thing about ACS, though, is that it offers two distinct citation styles:

-• A number–note system, where writers cite sources with numbers in the text that point to an entry in a reference list at the end of the document.
+• A number–note system – In this, writers cite sources in the text with numbers that point to an entry in a reference list at the end of the document.

-We’ll look at both approaches in a bit more detail below.
+We’ll look at both approaches in more detail below.

 Number–Note Citations